 Be taught what the mental skill is, why it is important, and how to use it in practice and/or competition.

-Incorporate mental skills into both their practice and competition
+Incorporate mental skills into both their practice and competition.

 The words or phrases we say to ourselves.
 They should be positive, motivating, meaningful, and easy to remember.

 Focus on relevant information and block out distractions.
 Controlling your attention may increase skill execution.